 Assume you want to find out what the average age of onset is for all types of diabetes and link this with the known associated genes and variants.
 Why?
 Well, you want to investigate the potential of a predictive screening test for diabetes using a relevant gene panel.
 How do you start?
 First, capture all diabetes-related diseases by diving into a disease classification like the ones explained above.
 Orphanet is one of the online data sources that provides epidemiological information for the rare kinds of diabetes.
 So grab the data from there.
 You can further complete this for the more common forms of diabetes with the aid of the Genetic Home Reference (GHR).
 Having this at hand, we proceed to get the genes and related variants known to be involved in diabetes diseases.
 DisGenet is a good example of a source that can help you to make the link between genes and diseases.
 It also contains data about disease-variant associations.
 Stitching this all together won’t be easy because these sources tend to use different disease classifications.
 In addition, you only get a view on one snapshot in time.
 After a while, your information is outdated unless you redo the complete process.

-As explained in a previous blog, our semantic search engine DISQOVER can help to link the different diseases classifications.
+Our Linked Data platform DISQOVER can help to link the different diseases classifications.
 We aim to bring together and link disease-related data from different sources.
 Our goal is to create an integrated dataset to cover key aspects of such diseases and to display these in a disease-centric way.
 You could compare it with Wikipedia but then automated, striving to be more complete, and in sync with the data sources.

 Disease-related population and genetics data comes together in DISQOVER.
 You can browse through extensive classifications and select a subtree of disease terms, sometimes specified in more detail than foreseen.
 This operation captures the diseases in the subtree and our user interface makes it possible to go to all related data types like genes or variants.